Tubeless is the fastest choice, yet its alternatives have their use cases

 Different types of tubes and GP5000 S TR tires. (adapted from Bicycle Rolling Resistance)

-• TPU does not seem to be very different in terms of properties of the material over butyl, but because the TPU tubes can be constructed very light and thin (about half the weight of butyl) there is less energy loss and they tend to be a little faster.
+TPU does not seem to differ much in the energy return properties of the material compared to butyl.
+However, because TPU tubes can be constructed very light and thin (about half the weight of butyl), there is less energy loss, and they tend to be a little faster.

-• Butyl tubes are the heaviest and slowest at 105 g for the popular Continental Race28.
+Butyl tubes are the heaviest and slowest at 105 g for the popular Continental Race28.
 However, the thinnest butyl tube, Continental Race28 Light, tests even a little faster than the much lighter Tubolito Road, which weighs only 39 g.
-This again suggests that TPU does not have an inherent advantage of the material used over butyl.
+This again suggests that TPU does not have an inherent advantage over butyl when it comes to the material used.

 Aerocoach testing verifies the rolling resistance data

 In another blog post, Aerocoach, a renowned company in this field, provided effectively the same data when they tested a series of inner tubes.
-The testing protocol was done with on rollers and you can see that the watt numbers are roughly twice the value than on Bicycle Rolling resistance due to a different setup and losses in the whole drivetrain.
-Arguably more realistic, but we mostly care about the relative order, not those absolute numbers.
+The testing protocol was done on rollers, and you can see that the watt numbers are roughly twice the value for Bicycle Rolling Resistance due to a different setup and losses in the whole drivetrain.
+This is arguably more realistic, but we mostly care about the relative order, not those absolute numbers.

 Why is tubeless fastest?